To Twitter Two Twitters To Tweet

 I love movies, and I love the Academy Awards show.
 I’ve watched it each year for decades, but I did something this last Sunday that I’ve never done before.
 I tracked comments on the show via Twitter.
 There were about a thousand “tweets” on subjects related to what people were wearing, what jokes worked or didn’t, snarky comments about acceptance speeches, critiques of commercials, etc.

-I have about 70 people who follow me, and I follow about the same number, it’s rather symetrical.
-But Sunday night, people used a feature of Twitter in an innovative way: by flagging your “Tweet” (message post) with the string “#aa08” they could be tracked by various other tools, like “Twemes” at http://www.twemes.com/aa08 that show just post related to the Academy Awards 2008 show.
+I have about 70 people who follow me, and I follow about the same number, it’s rather symmetrical.
+But Sunday night, people used a feature of Twitter in an innovative way: by flagging your “Tweet” (message post) with the string “#aa08” they could be tracked by various other tools.

 What’s amazing is the ecosystems that are growing up around innovative technologies like Twitter.
 This tool has often been called a solution in search of a problem.
 I think we’ll be seeing other applications of this kind of social technology.